dotnet/docs/docs/framework/wcf/how-to-use-a-wcf-client.md

 ---
 # Tutorial: Use a Windows Communication Foundation client

-TThis tutorial describes the last of six tasks required to create a basic Windows Communication Foundation (WCF) application.
-For an overview of the tutorials, see [Getting started tutorial](getting-started-tutorial.md).
+This tutorial describes the last of six tasks required to create a basic Windows Communication Foundation (WCF) application.
+For an overview of the tutorials, see [Tutorial: Get started with Windows Communication Foundation applications](getting-started-tutorial.md).

 Once you've created and configured a Windows Communication Foundation (WCF) proxy, you can create a client instance and compile the client application.
 You then use it to communicate with the WCF service.
 This article describes procedures for instantiating and using a WCF client.
 This procedure does three things: